ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 The second reason is to simplify the state management of a single session.
-If multiple connections are associated with a single session, implementations of ALTO servers and clients must manage the state of the connections, e.g., whether a connection enables server push, which increases the complexity of both ALTO servers and clients.
+If multiple connections are associated with a single session, implementations of ALTO servers and clients must manage the state of the connections, which increases the complexity of both ALTO servers and clients.

 Third, single persistent HTTP connection offers an implicit way of life cycle management of TIPS views, which can be resource-consuming.
 Malicious users may